Summit: Mont Blanc 4810m is the highest summit in

 our blog post about it (click

-only offered when cable cars / trains are operating,
+are operated when all cable cars / trains are due to be operating,

-for the Tramway Mont Blanc are 11 June - 18 September
+Tramway Mont Blanc are mid June - mid September

 the normal route there are two huts you could stay